janbjorge/pgqueuer/docs/index.rst

 Example Usage
 -------------

-Here's how you can use PgQueuer in a typical scenario processing incoming data messages:
+Here's how you can use pgqueuer in a typical scenario processing incoming data messages:

 Start a consumer
 ~~~~~~~~~~~~~~~~